FluxLemur/algorithmic-job-guide/README.md

-# An Algorithmic Guide to Getting a Job
+# An Algorithmic Guide to Landing a Job
 There are many guides that offer advice and tactics for how to get a job.

 This guide is different.
 It offers advice in Python.
 No BS, no filler, purely algorithmic.
-Note that proper Pythonic style (TODO insert PEP 8 link) is at times sacrificed for readability.
+Note that [proper Pythonic style](https://www.python.org/dev/peps/pep-0008/) is at times sacrificed for readability.

 Contributions are gladly welcomed!